Officials: Pilot headed to LI killed in Va. crash

-Federal transportation officials said a man flying a plane to Republic Airport early Tuesday was killed after his small aircraft crashed shortly after takeoff in Chesapeake, Virginia.
+Federal transportation officials said a pilot headed to Republic Airport early Tuesday was killed after his small aircraft crashed shortly after takeoff in Chesapeake, Virginia.

-The 7:30 a.m. crash at Chesapeake Regional Airport was being investigated by the National Transportation Safety Board and the Federal Aviation Administration, said Terry Williams, an NTSB spokesman.
+The crash, which occurred at about 7:30 a.m. at Chesapeake Regional Airport, was being investigated by the National Transportation Safety Board and the Federal Aviation Administration, said Terry Williams, an NTSB spokesman.

-Williams said he could not provide details about the pilot, who was the sole occupant of the plane, but the plane was headed for Republic Airport in Farmingdale, he added.
+Williams said he could not provide details about the pilot, who was the sole occupant of the plane, but the aircraft was headed for Republic Airport in East Farmingdale, he added.

+The plane was registered to Jeffrey Comeau of Chesapeake, Virginia, according to federal records.
+It was not clear if he was flying the plane Tuesday.

 Williams said an NTSB investigator was on scene shortly after the crash and that officials would release a preliminary report in about a week.